pingidentity/pingidentity-devops-getting-started/docs/get-started/prereqs.md

           Installing docker-compose is only necessary to deploy Docker containers when using Docker with Rancher Desktop.
 It is included with the Docker Desktop installation.
  See [Rancher preferences](https://docs.rancherdesktop.io/preferences#container-runtime) to switch from containerd to dockerd (moby).

-## Set Up Your DevOps Environment
+## Configure the Environment

 1. Open a terminal and create a local DevOps directory named `${HOME}/projects/devops`.

     !!! info Parent Directory
-        ${HOME}/projects/devops is the parent directory for all DevOps examples referenced in our documentation.
+        ${HOME}/projects/devops is the parent directory for all examples referenced in our documentation.

-2. Configure your DevOps environment as follows.
+2. Configure the environment as follows.

       ```sh
       pingctl config
       ```

       1. Respond to all configuration questions, accepting the defaults if uncertain.
 Settings for custom variables aren't needed initially but may be necessary for additional capabilities.

-      2. All of your responses are recorded in your local `~/.pingidentity/config` file.
+      2. All responses are captured in your local `~/.pingidentity/config` file.
 Allow the configuration script to source this file in your shell profile (for example, `~/.bash_profile` in a bash shell).

 3. [Optional] Export configured pingctl variables as environment variables